magento/devdocs/guides/v2.2/cloud/release-notes/CloudReleaseNotes2.2.1.md

 Look for the following {{site.data.var.ece}} highlights in this release:

 * **30-day free trials available for Starter and Pro projects**.
 Starting October 23, 2017, we provide trials for Start and Pro projects.
-We autoprovision your project and configure basic settings to get you started.
+We auto provision your project and configure basic settings to get you started.
 You can access a new Onboarding Portal to get started with your project.
 For more information, see [Subscriptions and plans]({{ site.baseurl }}/guides/v2.2/cloud/bk-cloud.html).

 * **Staging and Production environments in the UI for Pro projects**.
 Starting October 23, 2017, all projects created using the free 30-day trial or provisioned for new accounts includes Staging and Production environments in the Project Web Interface.
-Existing accounts created before October 23, 2017 can enter a ticket to be updated.
-For more information, see [Add Staging and Production to Pro projects UI]({{ site.baseurl }}/guides/v2.2/cloud/trouble/pro-env-management.html).
+See

 * **Onboarding Portal for new accounts helps merchants new to Magento Commerce (Cloud) get started with their project**.
 Quickly ramp up and get started with your project with our [Onboarding Portal]({{ site.baseurl }}/guides/v2.2/cloud/onboarding/onboarding-portal.html): assign a Technical Admin, preview your store, plan your local development environment, walk-through UAT tests, and prep for launching.